- About the PharmD

 - Upper-division biological sciences

 - Have been previously unsuccessful in gaining acceptance to a school of pharmacy.
+Exceptions can be made.

 To view the estimated costs, see Post-Baccalaureate Programs.